 In almost all of the incidents documented by Human Rights Watch the police were directly implicated in the attacks.
 At best they were passive observers, and at worse they acted in concert with murderous mobs and participated directly in the burning and looting of Muslim shops and homes and the killing and mutilation of Muslims.
 In many cases, under the guise of offering assistance, the police led the victims directly into the hands of their killers.
 Many of the attacks on Muslim homes and places of business also took place in close proximity to police posts.
 Panicked phone calls made to the police, fire brigades, and even ambulance services generally proved futile.
 Many witnesses testified that their calls either went unanswered or that they were met with responses such as: "We don't have any orders to save you"; "We cannot help you, we have orders from above"; "If you wish to live in Hindustan, learn to protect yourself"; "How come you are alive?
 You should have died too"; "Whose house is on fire?
 Hindus' or Muslims'?"
 In some cases phone lines were eventually cut to make it impossible to call for help.

 I had long heard of Rakesh Sharma's Final Solution, the acclaimed documentary film about the riots.
-A few months ago I found it on Google Video and I can't praise it enough.
+A few months ago I found it online and I can't praise it enough.
 It is an outstanding record that expanded my understanding of the riots—from the political rallies before the riots, to the minds of the Hindutva ideologues, to their many grassroots organizations in the Sangh Parivar.
 Using eyewitness accounts, Sharma reveals how the events then unfolded, how the madness spread, and the stories of the people caught in its wheels.
 A must see for anyone interested in the politics of hate that grips humanity from time to time (duration: 150 mins).